 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Daytona Beach experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Daytona Beach experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Daytona Beach varies throughout the year.